11x-dev/hint-feature-part-1/Hints-And-Solution.md

 git checkout hint
 ```

-For a solution, instead use:
+For a solution:

 ```
 git checkout solution
 ```

-If you are having issues viewing these with the above commands, you can navigate to the following github branches in your browser instead:
+Alternatively, you can also navigate to the following github branches in your browser instead:

 For a hint, scroll down to the README portion of this page: